Fairness Testing of Large Language Models in Role-Playing: Results

 We also observe that bias levels in these LLMs do not correlate with their overall capabilities, challenging the conventional fairness-performance trade-off often discussed in fairness literature~\cite{sigsoftChenZSH22,tosemChenZSH23}.
 To examine this further, we review the performance of these LLMs on the widely recognized Chatbot Arena LLM Leaderboard~\cite{leaderboard}.
-Aside from Mistral-7B-v0.3, the other five LLMs are ranked on this leaderboard, with their capabilities in descending order as follows: GPT4o-mini, DeepSeek-v2.5, Llama-3-70B, Qwen1.5-110B, and Llama-3-8B\footnote{Rank retrieved on October 27, 2024.}.
-Interestingly, although Llama-3-8B ranks lowest in capabilities, it exhibits the highest level of bias during role-playing according to our benchmark.
-This contradiction to the presumed fairness-performance trade-off aligns with a recent finding in machine translation~\cite{SunCZH24}, where unfair translations tend to exhibit worse translation performance.
+10 LLMs are ranked on this leaderboard, with their capabilities in descending order as follows: Qwen3-235B, GLM-4.5, Gemeni-2.5-Flash, GPT5-mini, GPT4o-mini, DeepSeek-v2.5, Llama-3-70B, Qwen1.5-110B, Llama-3-8B, and Mistral-7B-v0.3\footnote{Rankings retrieved on September 1, 2025.}.
+Interestingly, although Llama-3-8B ranks second to last in capabilities, it exhibits the highest level of bias during role-playing.
+This contradiction to the presumed fairness–performance trade-off is consistent with a recent finding in machine translation~\cite{SunCZH24}, where unfair translations tend to correspond to worse translation performance.

 This finding suggests that capabilities and fairness may not be inherently opposing goals in LLMs during role-playing, indicating the potential to optimize both simultaneously.
 It also underscores the limitation of using capability as an inverse proxy for fairness; in other words, selecting an LLM with lower capabilities does not necessarily ensure fewer social biases.
-Instead, comprehensive fairness testing using benchmarks like ours is essential to accurately assess and select fair LLMs for real-world applications.
+Instead, comprehensive fairness testing using test cases like ours is essential to accurately assess and select fair LLMs for real-world applications.

 \textbf{Comparative analysis across question types.} As shown in Table~\ref{basic_results}, all three question types generated by \ours effectively trigger biased responses across the tested LLMs.
-However, the six LLMs consistently exhibit fewer biased responses for Yes/No questions compared to Choice and Why questions.
+However, the 10 LLMs consistently exhibit fewer biased responses for Yes/No questions compared to Choice and Why questions.
 This may be because Yes/No questions are more straightforward, requiring only a binary response, which could limit the LLMs' tendency to elaborate in biased ways.
 In contrast, Choice and Why questions prompt more nuanced or explanatory answers, potentially allowing more room for biases to emerge in the reasoning or decision-making processes.